 It’s a way for educators to bring their students to places that would be out of reach otherwise.
 Google Expeditions, the VR mode of Google Street View and Nearpod’s virtual field trips are among the most popular experiences teachers explore with their students.
-“Some of our students have never really left the bubbles of their own town”, says Jaime Donally, creator of the #ARVRinEDU chat on Twitter.
+“Some of our students have never really left the bubbles of their own town,” says Jaime Donally, creator of the #ARVRinEDU chat on Twitter.
 “Virtual reality is a relatively inexpensive way to show them the world.”

 Connecting to the world and creating new ones using virtual reality

 VR cannot only be a way to see the world but also to connect with it.
 Rachel Smith, a teacher from the small Isle of Man, created 360° photos with her students to share what it looks like on their home island with a class from Muscat, Oman.
-You don’t even have to look very closely at these images to see that they are not made with a 360° camera but patched together (using Google Street View app and Storyspheres in this case).
+You don’t even have to look very closely at these images to see that they are not made with a 360° camera but patched together from normal photos (using Google Street View app and Storyspheres in this case).
 However, in the school context, this often doesn’t matter.
-Even without expensive equipment and fine graphics: “It can still provide those wow moments for students”, Rachel Smith says.
+Even without expensive equipment and fine graphics: “It can still provide those wow moments for students,” Rachel Smith says.

 Especially if students have made something themselves, it doesn’t have to be perfect.
-“Seeing their spaces in virtual reality — they just thought that was the coolest thing ever.”, says Tiffany Capers who let her students recreate settings of the novel they were reading in class with the VR creation platform CoSpaces.
+“Seeing their spaces in virtual reality — they just thought that was the coolest thing ever,” says Tiffany Capers who let her students recreate settings of the novel they were reading in class with the VR tool CoSpaces.
 Literature is a popular playground for VR creation: It offers an extremely vivid medium for texts to come to life.
 Other educators let their students build virtual exhibitions, stories or design cities of the future that they can later dive into with a headset.